anup-jha26/javascript-mini-projects/Day-of-Week-Project/README.md

-# 📅 Day & Daily Motto
+# 📅 Day of Week & Daily Motto

 A simple and visually appealing web application that displays the **current day of the week** along with a **unique motivational motto**.
 The background color changes according to the day, with smooth fade-in animations for a pleasant user experience.